 Business line of credit: A business line of credit is similar to personal lines of credit, such as credit cards or home equity lines of credit.
 You have access to a specific amount of financing—say, $50,000—but you don’t make payments or incur any interest until you tap into the funds.

 A line of credit typically has a lower interest rate and closing costs than a loan of comparable size.
-However, if you’re late with a payment or go over your borrowing limit, your interest rate may increase substantially—unlike a term loan, where the interest rate stays the same for the life of the loan.
+However, if you’re late with a payment or go over your borrowing limit, your line of credit interest rate may increase substantially—unlike a term loan, where the interest rate stays the same for the life of the loan.

 Now that you understand how these financing options work, when should you choose a business line of credit as opposed to a term loan?